 The seat of Canada's federal government and the setting for national celebrations the year round, Parliament Hill is the most visited Ottawa attraction.
-Each morning during summer months, the front lawn of Parliament Hill is the setting of the daily Changing of the Guard ceremony; each evening the public is invited to gather again to witness the awe-inspiring Sound and Light show - spectacular lighting effects and stunning giant images projected on the Parliament Buildings set to words and music.
-Both events are free.
-Truly a must-see!
+Each morning during summer months, the front lawn of Parliament Hill is the setting of the daily Changing of the Guard ceremony, a must-experience free ceremony.
+There's always something free and fun happening at Parliament Hill, learn more here.

 2. National Cultural Attractions

 Ottawa cultural attractions, museums and galleries invite visitors to experience the best of Canada all in one place.
 Whether it's the stunning National Gallery of Canada, with world-class art on display, or the dramatic Canadian War Museum, these are the experiences that bring Canadian culture to life for any visitor.
 And why not take advantage of the National Museums Passport and save when you visit three of the seven national museums in three days!

 A historic farmers' market and shopping district by day, a favourite gathering place of restaurants and clubs by night - the ByWard Market, just east of Parliament Hill, is one Ottawa neighbourhood you won't want to miss.

 A historic waterway filled with boaters spring through fall and the world's largest naturally frozen skating rink in winter – the Rideau Canal winds through the heart of Ottawa before connecting with the Ottawa River through dramatic stepped locks right next to Parliament Hill.